 Ever wanted to make your own makgeolli?
 Seoul’s Susubori Academy holds multiple courses every month, including Introduction to Brewing, six intermediate courses, plus a host of supplementary classes, including tastings, nuruk making, infusions, distillation, and more.
 You will need a facebook account to get in on the discussion but, if you just want some quick info on the courses, check out the Susubori Makgeolli Brewer’s Club.
 Alternatively, you can sign up for classes through The Sool Company website.

 Brian Romasky’s blog is a must if you need advice on makgeolli brewing practices and techniques.
 Time and again, I am impressed by his understanding of what is happening on a molecular level in a brew, and the fact that his Korean is good enough to understand Korean recipe books gives him an extra advantage.
 Oh, and you need to know where to source ingredients for your brew?
 Brian might have an answer for that too.

-Like Brian Romasky, Jeff Rubidge is an American with a video camera and a passion for sool.
+Like Brian Romasky, Jeff Rubidge is an American with a passion for sool.
 On last count, he has 87 YouTube videos of bottle reviews, experiments in brewing, and a host of related topics.